ssj23-debug/odin-recipes/README.md

 Doing first Odin Project.
-Building a recipe website, and I am going to attemp to demonstrate I have learned the HTML.
+Building a recipe website, and I am going to attempt to demonstrate I have learned the HTML.